ElGigi/LyraPayments/README.md

 ## Methods

-All methods available in web services v5 of SystemPay are functional.
+All methods available in web services v5 of Lyra Network payment system are functional.

-Each implemented method return detail of result ; you are able to call too `SystemPay::getLastResult()` method after calling your method.
+Each implemented method return detail of result ; you are able to call too `WebServices::getLastResult()` method after calling your method.

 For more detail on functionality of each method and theirs details results, report you to the web services documentation.

-### Backward compatibility of SystemPay
+### Backward compatibility of WebServices

 ```php
 array|null getPaymentUuid(LegacyTransactionKey $legacyTransactionKeyRequest)